scottx611x/CSCI-S-40/Lecture/Lectures.md

 - IP packet header is of variable length so the IP packet has a header length field
 - Every protocol that we study has a field in the header that identifies what the payload contains
  - For IP this could be TCP, UDP, UCMP (This is an example of logical multiplexing)
-- MTU 1518 bytes for the maximum size of an ethernet packet
+- MTU 1518 bytes for the maximum size of an Ethernet packet
 - IPv4 headers are 20 bytes long at a minimum, IPv6 is longer due to longer addresses
-- Some specialized networks can support larger or smaller ethernet packet sizes
+- Some specialized networks can support larger or smaller Ethernet packet sizes
 - IP handles fragmentation and reassembly
  - fragmentation splits packets into smaller frames and reassembly puts them back together
 - There are advantages to using a MAC addres to delviering a packet to a host vs IP address